About DEEPICE project

-The goal of DEEPICE is hence to build a training program benefiting from the momentum created by the BEOI drilling project and its societal impact.
-This project will be complementary to BEOI project through its program of basic and applied science questions in preparation of the Oldest Ice analysis that will start in 2024.
+The goal of DEEPICE project is to build a training program benefiting from the momentum created by the Beyond Epica Oldest Ice (BEOI) drilling project and its societal impact.
+DEEPICE will be complementary to BEOI project through its program of basic and applied science questions (more information on the research program).